b63/3dfluid-unet/README.md

 incompressible fluids.

 # Examples
+For all the following examples, the initial velocity fields was all zero inside the boundary and fluid flowing in the -x direction at the boundaries.
+The model will predict how the velocity/pressures field will change in later time steps, keeping with the Naiver-Stokes equations as closely as possible.

 Pressure field and velocity field around a spinning Cylinder clockwise.
 ![Pressure Field for Spinning Cylinder](images/p_field_cylinder.png)
 ![Velocity Field for Spinning Cylinder](images/v_field_cylinder.png)